mjmrivera/mjmrivera.github.io/index.md

-# Michael Rivera FAQs by Recruiter OR Hiring Manager
+# Michael Rivera FAQs by Recruiters and Hiring Managers

 ## Professional Summary
 - I am Michael Rivera.
 I am looking for one of the following entry-level IT roles: